UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

 This is a big step -- you may find that your code is hard to test.
 If that's the case, it's a good sign that you *should* refactor your code.

-I like to say: "If it's hard to test, it's not well structured"
+I like to say: "If it's hard to test, it's not well structured."

 Put in the tests **before** you make the other changes below - that's much of the point of tests -- you can know that you haven't broken anything when you refactor!